Skip to main content

 IceCube at Oxford

-I am a member since 2004 of the IceCube Neutrino Observatory collaboration which discovered cosmic high energy neutrinos.
+I am a member since 2004 of the IceCube collaboration which discovered cosmic high energy neutrinos and identified some of their astrophysical sources.

 IceCube @ Oxford

-My interests lie at the interface of fundamental physics with astrophysics & cosmology: dark matter, dark energy, inflation & the cosmic microwave background, neutrinos, primordial nucleosynthesis, relic topological defects etc. I also work on high energy cosmic rays, neutrinos & gamma-rays, and belong to the IceCube Neutrino Observatory and the Cherenkov Telescope Array collaborations.
-(Earlier I have worked on the Pierre Auger Observatory and the CERN BEBC Beam Dump experiment.)
-I participate in laboratory experiments using high powered lasers to investigate astrophysical processes, as well as the programmes on Quantum Sensors for Fundamental Physics and Rubin-LSST.
+My interests lie at the interface of fundamental physics with astrophysics and cosmology: big bang nucleosynthesis, dark matter, dark energy, inflation & the cosmic microwave background, relic topological defects, weak interactions & neutrinos etc. I also work on high energy cosmic rays, gamma-rays & neutrinos, and belong to the IceCube Neutrino Observatory and the Cherenkov Telescope Array collaborations.
+(Earlier I worked on the Pierre Auger Observatory and the CERN BEBC Beam Dump.)
+I participate in laboratory experiments using high powered lasers to investigate astrophysical processes, in the programme on Quantum Sensors for Fundamental Physics, and am a member of the Dark Energy Science Collaboration, Rubin Observatory.

 Research interests